 Blogs can drive traffic to your website.
 Why, because one of the key attributes Google and other search engines, judge your website on is.. words.

-If the words on your accounting website provide useful information that responds to what someone is searching for, you provide more opportunities for them to find you.
+If the words on your accounting or bookkeeping website provide useful information that responds to what someone is searching for, you provide more opportunities for them to find you.
 Plus, if your information is informative, relevant, and useful, this not only keeps people on your website longer which is good for SEO but also differentiates you from your competitors.

 People trust blogs.
 In research by Evernote, 81% of US consumers trust the information they read on a blog, making them a powerful tool to start building a relationship with prospective clients.
 Trust is the first buying filter!

 But if writing fills you with dread and gets pushed off your ‘to-do’ list each day, we’ve got some tips to get you started.